leeib3041/Lets-Use-Python/Introduction/What_Is_Python.md

   - Is an interpreted language
   - Is dynamically typed
   - Is garbage-collected
+  - Is a scripting language
+  - Is a programming language
   - Can do procedural programming
   - Can do object-oriented programming
   - Can do functional programming